Natural Treatment of Menstrual Migraines

 menstrual migraines

 According to a Lancet review, menstrual migraines are more severe than migraines at other times of the cycle.
+They occur then due to prostaglandins, histamine, and the steep decline in estrogen (aka “estrogen withdrawal”) leading up to the period.

-Possible drivers of menstrual migraines include estrogen withdrawal at the end of the cycle, plus an estrogen-dependent release of prostaglandins and histamine.
-Body-identical progesterone may help to shelter the brain from estrogen withdrawal and reduce the frequency and intensity of menstrual migraines.
+Body-identical progesterone can shelter the brain from estrogen withdrawal and reduce the frequency and intensity of menstrual migraines.

 Menstrual migraines are more common with high, fluctuating estrogen and relatively low progesterone, such as during perimenopause.
 That’s why menstrual migraines are more common between the ages of 40 and 55.